-Next generation sequencing technology has now reached tremendous throughput and accuracy that enable researchers to conduct large-scale genomic projects at affordable cost and less time.
+Next generation sequencing technology has now reached tremendous throughput and accuracy that enable researchers to conduct large-scale genomic projects at affordable cost and in less time.

-The NGS Platform of the Institut Curie has greatly evolved since 2012 mainly with the financial support of ICGEx grant obtained in the frame of the EQUIPEX « investissement d’avenir » competitive call.
+The NGS Platform of the Institut Curie has greatly evolved since 2012 mainly with the financial support of the ICGEx grant obtained in the frame of the EQUIPEX « investissement d’avenir » competitive call.
 This grant allowed to purchase high throughput NGS sequencers, to fully equip a dedicated lab at the 7th floor of the hospital and expand the staff in charge of running sequencing projects.

 - Provide state of the art services in sequencing for the different research teams of the Institut Curie.

-- Offer technical and scientific support in experimental design and sequencing strategies
+- Offer technical and scientific support in experimental design and sequencing strategies.

-- Be flexible to best respond to scientific needs (technical development and implementation)
+- Be flexible to best respond to scientific needs (technical development and implementation).

-- Oral presentation in « International Courses » organized by the training unit of the Institute
+- Oral presentation in « International Courses » organized by the training unit of the Institute.

 - Whole genome, whole exome and targeted resequencing

-- Transcriptome analysis (RNAseq for mRNA, total RNA and small RNA)
+- Transcriptome analysis (RNAseq for mRNA and total RNA)